 Schools offering D. Pharm Degrees in Nigeria

-As we posted earlier, there are currently 24 universities approved by both NUC, and PCN to run B. Pharm degrees in Nigeria.
-It is good to know that not all the universities running the B. Pharm program has been approved to run the D. Pharm degree.
+As we posted earlier, there are currently 24 universities approved by both NUC and PCN to run B. Pharm degrees in Nigeria.
+It is good to know that not all the universities running the B. Pharm program have been approved to run the D. Pharm degree.
 The University of Benin is actually the first Nigeria to run the Pharm.
 D program.

-According to NUC, there are currently 11 universities, that have been approved to run the Pharm.
+According to the NUC, there are currently 11 universities that have been approved to run the Pharm.
 D program in Nigeria.

 - The University of Benin, Benin City, Edo State

 - University of Uyo, Akwa Ibom.

 - University of Nigeria, Nsukka, Enugu State.

 - The University of Ibadan, Oyo State.